-From the album Amhráin Éasca - Easy Songs
+From the recording Amhráin Éasca - Easy Songs

 A lighthearted song about the difficulties beginners often encounter when learning Irish.

 I joined an Irish language class a little while ago

 They tried to teach me Irish but you know I'm very slow;

 A fluent Gaelic speaker I had always longed to be